malinlarsson/courses/Metagenomics/1711/tutorial.md

 ### FASTQ-files

-Sequencing facilty might provide data from different technologies in a variety of formats, but most probably one of the formats the data will be delivered in will be the FASTQ format.
+Sequencing facility might provide data from different technologies in a variety of formats, but most probably one of the formats the data will be delivered in will be the FASTQ format.
 We will start this tutorial with data in this format.
-It is a wide text-based format for sequencesm, they are related to the FASTA format which will see too.
+It is a wide text-based format for sequences, they are related to the FASTA format which will see too.

 A FASTQ-file can contain many many sequences, each sequence is represented by two data-types, the actual sequence and the quality scores: